The Salami Model An Intuitive Approach to Solid State Physics

 Different materials behave differently depending on how their “connective tissue” responds.

 Some transmit disturbances cleanly.
-Others scatter them into internal motion.
+Others scatter part of the disturbance into internal motion and heat.

 Key Takeaways

-• Solids can be modeled as masses connected by elastic interactions.
+• Solids can often be modeled near equilibrium as masses connected by elastic interactions.

 • Forces propagate through materials at finite speed.